-Olive View has ten internal medicine ward services and one critical care medicine service.
-In addition, Olive View provides acute care services through the Emergency Department and Urgent Care (Medical Walk-in) clinic.
+Olive View has 10 internal medicine ward services and one critical care medicine service.
+In addition, Olive View provides acute care services through the Emergency Department and Urgent Care Clinic.
 The outpatient clinics include a full complement of continuity and subspecialty clinics.
 Additionally, housestaff provide consultation for patients on the surgical, obstetric/gynecologic, and psychiatric services.
 Subspecialty fellows and full-time clinically oriented faculty provide consultations, procedural services, and supervision.
 Olive View-UCLA Medical Center is one of the main training sites for other UCLA residency programs, including UCLA Internal Medicine, Neurology, Emergency Medicine, General Surgery, ENT, Orthopedics, Plastics, Urology, Ophthalmology, Anesthesiology, Pediatrics, OB-Gyn, Psychiatry, and Radiology.

 Olive View has a unique patient population with wide-ranging pathology.
 This population is younger than most, with an average age between 40 and 50.
 Approximately 50% of patients are Hispanic; the other 50% are Caucasians, Asians, African-Americans and many other diverse ethnicities.
 The dynamics of the training environment translate into a rich internal medicine experience in both the inpatient and outpatient settings.
 Such favorable circumstances have made Olive View one of the most popular rotations not only for the residents of other training programs in Los Angeles, but also for students at UCLA and nationally.